-A. As of March 31, 2023, the Group's share-based payment arrangements were as follows:
+A. As of March 31, 2025, the Group's share-based payment arrangements were as follows:

-Quantity granted Type of arrangement Grant date (shares in thousands) Contract period Vesting conditions Employee stock options 2015/03/30 4,915 8 years Note 1 Restricted stocks to 2021/07/09 900 4.5 years Note 2 employees
+Quantity granted Type of arrangement Grant date (shares in thousands) Contract period Vesting conditions Restricted stocks to employees 2021/07/09 900 4.5 years Note Restricted stocks to employees 2023/11/09 1,890 4.14 years Note Cash capital increase reserved for employee preemption 2024/09/23 166 NA Vested immediately

-- Note 1: After 2 years from the date of grant, employees may exercise the options in accordance with certain schedules and percentage as prescribed in the option plan. - Note 2: Employees can receive shares several times when restricted stocks are granted to employees who continue to serve the Company and when the Company reaches its operational goals.
+Note: Employees can receive shares several times when restricted stocks are granted to employees who continue to serve the Company and when the Company reaches its operational goals.